turboSMTP/pro-mail-smtp/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/free-mail-smtp` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/pro-mail-smtp` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Navigate to **Free Mail SMTP → Settings** to configure the plugin
+3. Navigate to **Pro Mail SMTP → Settings** to configure the plugin

 == Configuration ==

 = General Setup =

-1. Navigate to **Free Mail SMTP → Settings**
+1. Navigate to **Pro Mail SMTP → Settings**
 2. Configure your default "From Email" and "From Name"
 3. Choose whether to enable email summaries and set your preferred frequency

 = Adding Email Providers =

-1. Go to **Free Mail SMTP → Providers**
+1. Go to **Pro Mail SMTP → Providers**
 2. Click **Add Provider**
 3. Select your email service provider
 4. Enter your credentials: